-Drivers are responsible for returning the vehicle with a full tank of fuel.
-The cost of this is claimed back from the Club/Society/Area, using the Xpense365 App.
+Drivers are responsible for returning the vehicle with the right amount of fuel.
+For SU-owned vehicles this is a full tank, for hired vehicles it varies by company.
+The best policy is to fill the vehicle up to the level you found it with and let the Transport Office know if you suspect the previous user didn't fill it up properly.
+The cost of filling up is claimed back from the Club/Society/Area, using the Xpense365 App.

-Returning an external hire vehicle not full of fuel is very expensive.
+Returning an external hire vehicle without enough fuel is very expensive.
 One company charges us pump prices + 25%.
-If this happens, the cost will be passed onto the club or society which did not leave the vehicle full.
+If this happens, the cost will be passed onto the club or society which did not leave the vehicle fuelled.
 Going via one of Bath petrol stations as your last port of call before returning to the University is a very easy way of saving a lot of money.